 |Unit level||FHEQ level 7 – master's degree or fourth year of an integrated master's degree|

 |Available as a free choice unit?||No|

 This course unit is one of the blended options we provide.
-Students choosing ‘Intercultural Public Health’ will need to be available for the face to face teaching block from: Mon 7 March at 9.30am to Weds 9 March at 3.30pm (dates to be confirmed) at The University of Manchester.
+Students choosing ‘Intercultural Public Health’ will need to be available for the hybrid face to face teaching block expected to take place from: Tue 7 March at 9.30am to Thurs 9 March at 3.30pm (dates to be confirmed closer to the date).
+This will take place at the University of Mancheste and students can also attend remotely.
 The 3 days will involve live webinars, presentations and group work.
 Students will also work on a group presentation as their mid-term assignment.
-In the event of a change in government policy preventing face to face teaching, the 3 day block would be moved to online.
+In the event of a change in government policy preventing face to face teaching, the 3 day block would be moved to fully online.
 We will keep you informed of any changes via My Manchester and regular Programme communications.

 |Category of outcome||Student will be able to:|

 A1 Demonstrate an understanding of the role of culture and its impact on health and well-being outcomes in local and global contexts.

 A2 Demonstrate an understanding of the history and global impact of migration and apply concepts such as super-diversity, intersectionality, cultural sensibility, structural and cultural racism into practice using international examples.

 |Intellectual skills|| |

 B1 Critically analyse the role of culture and its underpinning theories, models and frameworks

 B2 Apply cultural theories, models and frameworks into real-world practice